 The intervention works via a designed mobile application known as SGS collect.
 The app enables health workers to collect personal information of pregnant women attending antenatal services via a smartphone onto a platform called Kpododo.
-In addition, the app delivers weekly SMS to literate women in English and voice messages for non-literate women in their preferred language to constantly educate and remind them of MCH services.
+In addition, the app delivers weekly SMS to literate women in English and voice messages for non-literate women in their preferred language to constantly educate and remind them of MCH services at least twice a week.
+The content of the message includes the need for attending MCH services, the specific date and time to visit health facilities, and general education on self-care and pregnancy risk aversion.

-It also has the Knowledge Sharing Sessions (KSS) component where health workers undertake health education on Maternal and Child Health services both at the community level and the facility using audiovisual aids such as laptop computers and projectors as well as public address system.
+It also has the Knowledge Sharing Sessions (KSS) component where health workers undertake health education on Maternal and Child Health services both at the community level and the facility using audiovisual aids such as laptop computers and projectors as well as a public address system.
 This also provides a platform for mothers to share ideas with one another on MCH issues.